delirehberi/tiller/README.md

 Tiller is a command-line application to help manage your Today I Learned (TIL) notes.
 It automates the process of creating, and committing new TIL entries using your preferred text editor and Git.

+Its working with Hugo and you can see my til layout from [my blog repo](https://github.com/delirehberi/hugo-emrexyz/)

 ## Features

 - Opens your preferred text editor to create a new TIL entry.